Your browser is not supported for this experience.

 WHERE: Kirkland Institute of Fine & Decorative Art at the Denver Art Museum

-A retrospective of Colorado’s distinguished painter, Vance Kirkland (1904–1981) featuring examples of his five painting periods and more than 30 series spanning from realism to surrealism to abstraction.
+A retrospective of Colorado’s distinguished painter, Vance Kirkland (1904–1981), featuring examples of his five painting periods and more than 30 series spanning from realism to surrealism to abstraction.

 WHERE: Kirkland Institute of Fine & Decorative Art at the Denver Art Museum

-Colorado and surrounding states’ art history with fine and decorative art from about 1845 to the present.
+Colorado and the surrounding states’ art history with fine and decorative art from about 1845 to the present.

 WHERE: Kirkland Institute of Fine & Decorative Art at the Denver Art Museum